tharunkumarreddyy/lipsync/README.md

    end2:135
    start3:488
    end3:508
 5. Run the block of code named `select youtube video`.It will take some 40 minutes of time.
-Otherwise upload already provided video into the sample_data repository.
+Otherwise upload already provided video into the sample_data repository [input_vid](https://drive.google.com/file/d/1DGsvABkkpl1BLnySHyNryl6eky4t-UNu/view?usp=sharing).
 6. Run the 'select audio' code.Upload an audio file into the sample_data directory of the repository and rename it to `input_audio.wav`.
 7. Run the block of code named `Start crunching and preview output`.
 8. Download the result_voice.mp4 from wave2lip/results/